ComradeYellowCitrusFruit/math-engine/README.md

-# math-engine
+# The Math Engine Without a name
-A math engine for a future project of mine
+A nameless math engine for a future project which is also currently nameless.
+Nothing else.